katcipis/sophia/notes/books/designing-data-intensive-apps.md

 like all information related to a user in the same document.
 The problem is when you start having many to many or many to one relationships.

-An example is addresses, more than one people can leave on the exact same apartment, how to model that many to one relationship in a way that avoids duplication and is consistent and easy to maintain ?
+An example is addresses, more than one people can live in the exact same apartment, how to model that many to one relationship in a way that avoids duplication and is consistent and easy to maintain ?